Training Shoes vs. Running Shoes: What’s the Difference and Which Should You Wear?

 Frequently Asked Questions

 Unless you’re running a short distance less than one mile, it’s generally not a good idea to wear training shoes for running.
 Not only can training shoes be heavier and more cumbersome, but they also don’t have sufficient cushioning to absorb the shock of repeatedly pounding your feet into the pavement.
-Running in training shoes can increase your chances of plantar fasciitis.
+Running in training shoes can increase your chances of plantar fasciitis (inflammation of the band of tissue that runs along the sole of the foot).